 What metabolic and endocrine disorders will they be checking for?

-- Hemoglobinopathies and sickle cell disease Hemoglobinopathies and sickle cell disease are disorders caused by abnormal hemoglogin, a protein in red blood cells that is responsible for transporting oxygen to the body.
-Babies with these hemoglobinopathies may have problems with red blood cell production resulting in anemia (shortage of red blood cells) or produce abnormally shaped red blood cells that cause problems in blood circulation and damage easily.
-These disorders include sickle cell anemia, Thalassemia, and Hb S/C disease.
+Hemoglobinopathies and sickle cell disease are disorders caused by abnormal hemoglobin, a protein in red blood cells that’s responsible for transporting oxygen to the body.
+Babies with these hemoglobinopathies may have problems with red blood cell production, resulting in anemia (shortage of red blood cells) or may produce abnormally shaped red blood cells that cause problems in blood circulation and damage easily.
+These disorders include sickle cell anemia, thalassemia, and hemoglobin SC disease.

-- Other disorders Other disorders your baby might be screened for include Congenital hypothyroidism (a hormone deficiency that causes problems with growth and brain development), Biotinidase deficiency, Congenital adrenal hyperplasia (an endocrine disorder that affects hormone production from the adrenal gland), or Cystic Fibrosis (a life threatening disease that causes mucous secretions in the lungs to become thick causing severe respiratory problems).
+Other disorders your baby might be screened for include congenital hypothyroidism (a hormone deficiency that causes problems with growth and brain development), biotinidase deficiency (an enzyme deficiency that causes the body to under-produce the vitamin biotin), congenital adrenal hyperplasia (an endocrine disorder that affects hormone production from the adrenal gland), or cystic fibrosis (a life-threatening disease that causes mucous secretions in the lungs to become thick, causing severe respiratory problems).

 What happens if my baby tests positive for one of the disorders in the newborn screening?

 The screening results usually come back within a few days.
 You may not hear anything about the screening if your baby does not test positive for any disorders.
-If your baby has tested positive for any of the disorders, your baby will need additional testing.
-The tests are designed to be extremely sensitive so often follow up tests show that baby is healthy.
-Follow up testing may include a referral to a genetic specialist or a pediatrician that specializes in endocrine or metabolic disorders.
+If your baby has tested positive for any of the disorders, they will need additional testing.
+Follow-up testing may include a referral to a genetic specialist or a pediatrician that specializes in endocrine or metabolic disorders.

 Resources for information on newborn screening or genetic disorders: